 - Grounding in human rights and Unitarian Universalist principles, and positive identification with UUSC’s mission.

-- Some domestic and international travel required.
+- Ability to handle some domestic and international traveling duties as required.

 Compensation and Benefits: